top of page

 IMG_8612edit.jpg

-Marlee is director, theatre artist and devisor whose collaborative work focuses on inclusivity with a strong visual aesthetic.
-In her work she utilizes dramaturgy, projection and fuses sight with sound.
-Marlee passionately strives to create innovative and accessible theatre for all.
+Marlee is a director, theatre artist, and devisor whose collaborative work centers inclusivity and a strong visual aesthetic.
+Her work blends dramaturgy, projection, and the fusion of sight and sound to create innovative, accessible theatre.

-Marlee has worked as a Director, Dramaturg, Artistic Associate, Producer and Educator.
-She has worked with Roundabout Theatre Company, Underground Skills Exchange, Adelphi University, Westport Country Playhouse, Chautauqua Theatre Company, New York Deaf Theatre, Lark Play Development Center and Powerhouse New York Stage and Film.
-Marlee earned her B.F.A from Adelphi University.
+Marlee has worked as a director, dramaturg, artistic associate, producer, and educator.
+Her credits include work with Roundabout Theatre Company, Underground Skills Exchange, Adelphi University, Westport Country Playhouse, Chautauqua Theatre Company, New York Deaf Theatre, Lark Play Development Center, and Powerhouse New York Stage and Film.
+She earned her B.F.A. from Adelphi University.

 Photo: Jon Taylor Photography